marianoluiz/marianoluiz/README.md

 **`Web Developer`**

-I am a <span style="color: pink;">developer</span> and a relentless learner who continuously thrives in the field of technology.
+I am a <span style="color: pink;">developer</span> and a learner who continuously thrives in the field of technology.
 When I'm not coding up a storm, you can find me enhancing my professional brand and exploring new ventures.
 I love tackling challenges and turning complex problems into user-friendly solutions. <span style="color: pink;">Let’s build together</span>!

 ---